-St. Louis police step up patrols after spate of church fires
+St. Louis patrols increased after spate of church fires

 St. Louis — St. Louis police are stepping up patrols and trying to develop profiles of possible suspects in a spate of fires that have damaged six churches in largely black neighborhoods during the past two weeks, the city’s police chief said.